Nurturing – It Takes A Village of Influencers

 The fact of the matter is that with the number of leads most marketers deliver today, lead nurturing is a necessary part of any marketing strategy.

-Lead nurturing does not equal sales readiness.
-It is simply part of the process of cultivating those leads not yet ready to buy.
-Let’s face it, an automated series of relevant and personalized emails will help in educating and moving buyers through each stage of the research to purchase cycle, but selling requires a human touch.
+Nurturing does not equal sales readiness.
+It is simply part of the process of cultivating and educating prospects not yet ready to buy.
+Let’s face it, an automated series of relevant and personalized emails will help move buyers through each stage of the research to purchase cycle, but selling requires a human touch.

 Marketing’s role is to create, implement and manage a flow of email content that resonates and educates prospects providing the sales team with a relevant reason to reach out.
 Sales’ role is to pick up the phone and continue to make relevant calls – it can take 8-19 calls to reach a prospect – until they win the sale or lose the sale.

-Do you have an intentional lead gen-nurturing-sales strategy?
+Do you have an intentional nurturing strategy?
 If not, connect with our team, we are always happy to talk nurturing and where it fits into a defined lead-to-revenue process.